ishivvers/TheKastShiv/readme.md

 _fast, easy, effective_

-This is an attempt to build the Isaac version of the Flipper group's Kast/Shane reduction pipeline.
+This is the Isaac version of the

-Right now, the quicklooks Cenko pipeline works well (with the UREKA python/pyraf/iraf installation), and I am running into significant problems with the silverclubb full pipeline.
+Flipper group's Kast/Shane reduction pipeline.

 ### goals of this new code ###